 Windycon Writers Workshop

-For the seventeenth straight year, Windycon will be hosting a writers’ workshop.
+For the nineteenth straight year, Windycon will be hosting a writers’ workshop.

 Get a little taste of what it’s like to attend Clarion in our manuscript critique session.
 Pros will read your story or novel chapter – up to 7,500 words – and offer constructive advice in a